steenhulthin/infectious-diseases-data/readme.md

 The data is from the [SSI dashboards](https://experience.arcgis.com/template/099eb5c9acea4e18b411997815be2f98).
 Data for covid-19, influenza and RSV is available.

 Data on [the site of this project](https://steenhulthin.github.io/infectious-diseases-data/) is updated at Wednesdays at 14.10 which is 10 minutes after the weekly data update by SSI.
+Data history is available from 2025-02-18 through the power of git.

 Unlike in most of the original data the here is all in UTF-8 encoding.
 Except for this data is not altered.
 This includes leaving the separater as ';' (and not ',').